 The Internet has been a revelation and a revolution.
 It’s changed our personal and business lives beyond recognition.
-But, as soon as your enterprise launches a website or signs up for an e-mail service (both pre-requisites for successful commerce today) you’re at risk of – and must want to know how to protect your company from – cyberattacks.
+But, as soon as your enterprise launches a website or signs up for an e-mail service (both pre-requisites for successful commerce today) you’re at risk of cyberattacks.
+Therefore, even early on you must establish a secure IT infrastructure if you want to protect your company from cyber threats.

-So, in this blog post we crunch the numbers about the cybersecurity threat, see how well prepared SMBs are and highlight what you can do to protect yourself.
-Here’s where you’ll find out more about:
+In this blog post we crunch the numbers about cybersecurity threats, see how well prepared SMBs are and highlight what you can do to protect yourself.
+Here’s where you can find out more about:

 - How prepared is the SMB community?